Meyer's 2019 Annual Funding Opportunity is open! Applications are due on Wednesday, May 15, 2019 at 5 p.m.

-Note: Organizations that have an active multi-year grant through a previous Meyer Annual Funding Opportunity are not eligible to apply for a 2018 Funding Opportunity grant except in specific cases.
+Note: Organizations that have an active multi-year grant through a previous Meyer Annual Funding Opportunity are not eligible to apply for a 2019 Annual Funding Opportunity grant except in specific cases.
 For more information, please see the Eligibility and Alignment section at mmt.org/resources or contact your assigned Meyer program staff.

 To determine if your project is a good fit, please review the following information:

-Meyer uses a two-step application process for our annual funding opportunity.
-Initial Applications are welcome from any eligible organization seeking to advance one of the portfolio’s goals.
-After reviewing Initial Applications, we will invite the most promising applicants to submit a full proposal.
+Meyer uses a one-step application process for our annual funding opportunity.
+Applications are welcome from any eligible organization seeking to advance one of the portfolio’s goals.
+After reviewing applications, we will invite the most promising applicants to submit a full proposal.

 Create or update their profile in GrantIS, Meyer’s online application portal.
 The activation process can take several days, so please be sure to set up your account well in advance of the application deadline.

-- Contact us at questions [at] mmt.org or 503-228-5512 to contact a Healthy Environment team member directly with questions about this funding opportunity
+Contact us at questions [at] mmt.org or 503-228-5512 to contact an Equitable Education team member directly with questions about this funding opportunity

 Contact us at grantops [at] mmt.org with questions about GrantIS